akemin-dayo/simject/README.md

 Run these commands in a Terminal instance.

-**Note 1:** During the process, you will be asked by `sudo` to enter in your login password.
+**Note:** During the process, you will be asked by `sudo` to enter in your login password.
 Please note that it is normal for nothing to be displayed as you type your password.

 ```
 git clone https://github.com/angelXwind/simject.git
 cd simject/
 make setup
 ```

-**Note 2:** Please see the [relevant section below](#using-simject-with-32-bit-ios-simulators) if you wish to test on 32-bit iOS Simulators.

 Now, we will need to create a version of `CydiaSubstrate.framework` that has support for the `x86_64` and `i386` architectures.